etlegacy/etlegacy-lua-scripts/README.md

 * message is sent to the first matched player name
 * player name is a colour and case-insensitive pattern, e.g. ton will match player /-^321ToN-/
 * usage: pm player Hello, how are you?

+## ladm - lightweight administration suite

+* NOTE: not even alpha state.
+Do not use.
+* manage users on your server